j-West/Selectors-and-relationships/README.md

 # Selectors and Relationships

-## This is for the fifth exercise in front-end-milestones/2-the-static-web
+## Fifth exercise in front-end-milestones/the-static-web

 ### Instructions for exercise: